upGrad-DevOps-CD/Continuous_Deployment_demo/README.md

 # This Repository contains code for CD module demo_flask_app
 Demo Video
 https://drive.google.com/file/d/1NDdJHep-9HTbZshoGL5g-FsxQxkJnEyC/view?usp=sharing

+**Note replace 956684297917 with your aws account id wherever applicable**

 ## Jenkins Server
  You can use packer tool https://www.packer.io/docs/install  to build an ami for jenkins and then use that ami for launching jenkins server with all dependencies installed.